 The soaring foreign trade deficit and the resulting dependence on foreigners buying up US debt prompted billionaire investor Warren Buffett to warn that instead of the "ownership society" advocated by President Bush, we were headed instead toward a "sharecropper’s" society.

-Here's our situation: unemployment climbing last month to 9.9% and expected to remain at 8% for several more years, foreclosures projected to rise from 2.8 million in 2009 to 4.5 million in 2010 and despair is overcoming factory towns like Janesville, Wis. which suffered a major GM and other communities where jobs have dried up and housing values have plummeted.
+Here’s our situation: unemployment climbing last month to 9.9% and expected to remain at 8% for several more years, foreclosures projected to rise from 2.8 million in 2009 to 4.5 million in 2010 and despair is overcoming Janesville, Wis. which suffered a major GM and other communities where jobs have dried up and housing values have plummeted.
 At this moment, tens of millions of American families have more reason to expect to exist as virtual "sharecroppers" than to count on decent-paying jobs, owning a home, and a secure retirement.

 SMUGNESS ON UNEMPLOYMENT